boatkit-io/n2k/docs/node-testing-framework.md

 ## Dependencies

 ### Required Enhancements
-- `convertcandumps`: Add `--consolidate-fast` flag for single-line fast PGN format
+- `convertcandumps`: Add `--consolidate-fast` flag for single-line fast PGN format ✅
 - `rawendpoint`: Verify multi-frame handling from consolidated format
-- New `nodesim` command: Complete test orchestration framework
+- New `nodetest` command: Long-running test harness with daemon mode
+- Pipeline integration: Shared Publisher/Subscriber architecture

 ### Optional Enhancements
-- Response pattern harvesting tools
+- HTTP API for test management in daemon mode
-- Interactive debugging interface
+- Interactive debugging interface with step-through capability
-- Performance benchmarking capabilities
-- Network topology visualization for complex scenarios
+- Real-time test monitoring and logging
+- Scenario validation and syntax checking

 This comprehensive testing framework provides the foundation for thoroughly validating the Node implementation while maintaining the flexibility to add new test scenarios as the Node interface evolves.